ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ---

-After you've initialized a PR, on your review page you'll see a high-level overview of the changes between your branch (a.k.a. the compare branch) and the repository's base branch.
+After you've started a PR, on your review page you'll see a high-level overview of the changes between your branch (a.k.a. the compare branch) and the repository's base branch.
 Add a summary of the proposed changes, review changes made by commits, and add labels, milestones, and assignees.
 You can also mention individual contributors or teams.

 Other contributors can review your proposed changes, comment, add their thoughts to the PR conversation, and add commits to your PR.